Undefeated And It Feels So Gooood

 It happened more times last year than it should have; 2010 has already started on the wrong foot in that department.

 Aside from that, I don’t think even Earl Weaver himself could find much to complain about the opening series.
 The Giants are leading the N.L. in hitting by 22 points (.349) and the Astros, held in check by the San Francisco arms, are the only team in the league without a home run (though Jeff Keppinger came so close, replay was needed).
-The only hitches aside from Medders: Rowand’s ugly start at the plate (which he made up for) and failure to clutch the drive to center in Game 3 by that cost Matt Cain a win (in a game S.F. ended up winning by six runs), a celebrating Sergio Romo heading to the dugout after the 2nd out, and Eugenio Velez’ San Francicso uniform—seriously, I’d just finished taking a shot at the Nats’ uniform people for their goof last year and here it happens to us.
+The only hitches aside from Medders: Rowand’s ugly start at the plate (which he made up for) and failure to clutch the drive to center in Game 3 by Cory Sullivan that helped cost Matt Cain a win (in a game S.F. ended up winning by six runs), a celebrating Sergio Romo heading to the dugout after the 2nd out, and Eugenio Velez’ San Francicso uniform—seriously, I’d just finished taking a shot at the Nats’ uniform people for their goof last year and here it happens to us.

 Edgar Renteria socked the ball pretty good, including a five-hit game.
 Uribe was Uribe, John “The Hook” Bowker smacked a bomb (yes, I'm officially pushing that nickname), and Travis Ishikawa even went yard in a pinch-hitting appearance.
 If you’re Houston, your SportsCenter moment was a middle reliever (who later hurt himself) with a bizarre routine.
 And that isn’t good.
 BTW, loved Kruk and Kuip’s take on Hunter Pence—“He’s one of those guys that never blinks.”